mblanc443/FV1/ReadMe.txt

-Device designed as embedded into a Fender Strat along w/ active humbakers pickups powered by Li-Ion rechargables.
+// Designed by Michael Blanc <<kd2cmo>> New Jersey Designed as embedded into a Fender Strat along w/ active humbakers pickups powered by Li-Ion rechargables.
-Encoder and 3 buttons to be used in this project.
+Arduino Encoder and 3 buttons to be used in this project.
 Buttons navigate every 10% per click forward only, at 100% jumps to 0% on the next click.

 Connections 1.8" ST7735 to Arduino Nano:
 OLED    Arduino Nano